andypern/iggy/workshop/iggy101/README.md

 			Python 2.7.11
 	b.
 If you see a version number that is _NOT_ 2.7.x, please notify one of the lab instructors and they will help you address the situation.

+3.  `Mac users`, skip this step	.  `Linux users` you'll need to get easy_install setup to proceed.
+	a.
+Run:

+			sudo yum install -y python-setuptools

-3. Install 'pip', to allow for installation of additional python modules:
+4. Install 'pip', to allow for installation of additional python modules:
 	a.
 Open a terminal, and run:

 			sudo easy_install pip